AshwathDAzur/npmPackage/README.md

 # npmPackage
-A simple npm package built and push in npm repo so that it can be import into any code base and make use of it's functions
+A simple npm package built and push in npm repo so that it can be import into any code base and make use of it's functions.

 # prerequisites
     - Node.js and npm installed.